Oh. My God. That was my first reaction to seeing the NCL Epic cruise ship.

 - They have won a crazy amount of awards including Europe’s Leading Cruise Line between 2008-2017 and Best Large Ship Cruise Line in the World.
 As for NCL Epic, well that won Best Contemporary Cruse Ship at the Travel Pulse Travvy Awards in 2017 and was in the top 5 for families at the UK Cruise Critic Choice Awards 2017.

 - Norwegian Cruise Line operates on a Freestyle Cruising basis.
 That means that you can do what you want, wear what you want, and eat when you want.
 Ok so there is some sort of a dress code, called ‘cruise casual’, but it’s your standard ‘no shorts’ in the more formal dining rooms kind of thing.
 You can dress as informal or as formal as you want.
-For us it was absolutely perfect because it meant that when we got back late from sightseeing we could grab some food straight away without have to change.
+For us, it was absolutely perfect because it meant that when we got back late from sightseeing we could grab some food straight away without having to change.
 It’s just convenient and allows you to do your holiday your way.
 Massive thumbs up.

-- Norwegian also have Premium All Inclusive option on the vast majority of their cruises, and i’d strongly recommend you choose one that does.
+- Norwegian also have Premium All-Inclusive option on the vast majority of their cruises, and I’d strongly recommend you choose one that does.
 What does that mean?
 Well rather than having loads of extra charges at the end of the cruise you can have lots of things included in the price.
-This means: a wide choice of premium alcoholic beverages, soft drinks and bottled water, dining, entertainment, and most importantly service charges and gratuities.
+This means a wide choice of premium alcoholic beverages, soft drinks and bottled water, dining, entertainment, and most importantly service charges and gratuities.

 Where does the Epic go?

 Well, obviously not everywhere, but you do have a massive choice in destinations if you fancy boarding the Epic including the Mediterranean, the Bahamas and the Caribbeans.
 You can even cross the Atlantic on selected dates too!